LetteraUnica/Take-It-Easy-Java/README.md

 #### Controller
 The *controller* (`main.java.engine.controller`) package contains the following files:
 * `main.java.engine.controller.GameControllerInterface.java`: public interface acting as a bridge between the *Model* and the *View* ends of the MVC pattern.
 It provides all the method which are accessible from the UI.
 * `main.java.engine.controller.GameController`: it contains the java class **GameController** which implements the _GameControllerInterface_.
-The public methods in the implementation of _GameControllerInterface_
+The public methods in the implementation of _GameControllerInterface_ are all used only in the classes the UI consists of, in order to follow the MVC pattern as much as possible.
+  The implemented `public` methods are the followings:
+  * dd
 --to be continued--

 ### UI